seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

   }
 ```

 The area calculation is made possible by the fact that the raster is in an equal area projection, making all raster cells a consistent size.
-Area is then calculated as:
+Area is calculated as:

 - `area = raster cell width in meters x cell height in meters x number of valid cells

 Notice that the precalculated `sum` and `valid` values are the same at `1365`.
-That is because the valid cells all have a value of 1 and the sum of valid value is the same as the count of valid cells.
+That is because the valid cells all have a value of 1 and the sum of the values in valid cells is the same as the count of valid cells.

 ### Add Objective

-You will now use the built-in framework support for objectives.
+You will also use the built-in framework support for objectives.
 It allows you to configure a target value and measure progress toward it in a report.
 Open `project/objectives.json` and add the following objective:

 ```json
 [